 - Tiered pricing: Tiered pricing varies depending on how many people.
 The more people, the lower the costs per person.

-These adjustments and fine-tuning is how a restaurant owner masters the art of pricing and sees how to balance expenses with the tastes of his or her customers.
+These adjustments and fine-tuning are how a restaurant owner masters the art of pricing and sees how to balance expenses with the tastes of his or her customers.